HungNguyenDev1511/Car-detection-serving-model/distributed_training/README_distributed.md

 ![TokenGithub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/github_tokens.png)

-- Copy The Repository we are working on the Repository HTTPS URL
+- Copy the repository we are working on using the repository's HTTPS URL
-- Check all information, `Validate it`, if all you see is ok, then `Save`
+- Check all information, `Validate it`, and if everything looks correct, then `Save`

 ![Validate](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/validate_connect_repo.png)